Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/daily/iterators.md

 {{% notice note %}}
 You'll notice we use the [`checked_add()`][checked-add] method here instead of the normal `+` operator.
-This is important because we need a stopping condition.
+This is important because we are working with fixed-size integers and we need a stopping condition.

-Without it we would reach `2_971_215_073` and either panic (in debug mode) overflow (in release mode) - Rust's way of telling us that we if we are creating bigger and bigger numbers we should handle the situation when our numbers get too big for the integer type we are using.
+Without it, we would reach `2_971_215_073` and either panic (in debug mode) overflow (in release mode).
+This is Rust's way of telling us that we if we are creating bigger and bigger numbers we should handle the situation when our numbers get too big for the integer type we are using.

-We actually miss the top two Fibonacci numbers this way, but adding extra logic to handle them would complicate the example and you wouldn't actually learn anything new about iterators.
+We actually miss the top two Fibonacci numbers using the above `Iterator` implementation, but adding extra logic to handle them would complicate the example and you wouldn't actually learn anything new about iterators.

 [checked-add]: https://doc.rust-lang.org/std/primitive.u32.html#method.checked_add
 {{% /notice %}}